PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

     * computations required to support semi-sharp creasing
     * computations for mask weights of subdivided vertices for all schemes

-Overall the approach taken was to extract the functionality at as low a level as possible.
-In some cases they are not far from being simple global functions.
+Overall, the approach was to extract the functionality at the lowest level possible.
+In some cases, the implementation is not far from being simple global functions.
 The intent was to start at a low level and build any higher level functionality as needed.
 What exists now is functional for ongoing development and anticipated needs within OpenSubdiv for the near future.

-Its also worth noting that the intent of Sdc is to provide the building blocks for OpenSubdiv and its clients to efficiently process the specific set of subdivision schemes that are supported.
+The intent of Sdc is to provide the building blocks for OpenSubdiv and its clients to efficiently process the specific set of supported subdivision schemes.
 It is not intended to be a general framework for defining customized subdivision schemes.

 Types, Traits and Options